Skip to navigation Skip to content

 Customer is travelling overseas temporarily

-Table 2: This table describes steps to take when a customer on Mobility Allowance (MOB) advises they will be travelling overseas on a temporary basis.
+Table 2: this table describes the manual steps to take when a customer on MOB advises they are travelling overseas temporarily.

 Step